-Bill O’Reilly Tells Matt Lauer That He’s Never Mistreated Any Employee In 42 Years In The Media [Video]
+Bill O’Reilly Tells Matt Lauer That He’s Never Mistreated Any Employee In 42 Years In The Media

 O’Reilly went on the Today show this morning to promote his latest book in the best-selling “Killing” series (Killing England), and by prearrangement with Matt Lauer, he agreed to answer questions about the abrupt end of his tenure on FNC.

-As host of The O’Reilly Factor, O’Reilly presided over the top-rated show on the cable news network for 15 years prior to his exit from the Fox News Channel as of April 19.
+As host of The O’Reilly Factor, O’Reilly presided over the top-rated show on the cable news network for 15 years prior to his exit from the Fox News Channel last spring.

 The news anchor got into hot water after the New York Times reported that he or his employer paid out $13 million to confidentially settle sexual harassment claims by five women, and advertisers started bailing on The O’Reilly Factor in droves.
 The Murdoch family, particularly the Murdoch sons who are said to be more politically liberal than their dad Rupert, the chairman and CEO of News Corp. and acting Fox News CEO, decided to part ways on April 19 with their longtime star anchor while he was on vacation in Rome.
 In his exchange with Lauer, O’Reilly claimed he had no knowledge as to whether those payouts were actually made to the female accusers because he wasn’t privy to the negotiations.